 As part of the Twelfth Five-Year Plan (2011-2015), China is experimenting with policies new to its domestic context for climate change mitigation, including carbon intensity targets and, most recently, an emissions trading system on a pilot scale.
 This presentation discusses how climate policy is developed in China, focusing on the major institutions and stakeholders involved.
 China’s climate change policy decisions are then discussed in the context of the country’s ongoing economic development and reform program.

-Prof. Mary Wood of the University of Oregon visits and talks about her new book, heralded by some as releases ‘Nature’s Trust’ empowering citizens to protect ecological rights has been heralded as a “Silent Spring” by none less than James Gustav Speth, former Dean of the Yale School of Forestry and Environmental Studies.
+Prof. Mary Wood of the University of Oregon visits and talks about her new book, heralded by some as a new “Silent Spring” by none less than James Gustav Speth, former Dean of the Yale School of Forestry and Environmental Studies.

 The following review is from the University of Oregon website: